🇹🇭

 What Actually Works

 Yellow flags bearing the red เจ character mark Jay-certified restaurants, stalls, and shops.
-Inside a Jay establishment, everything on the menu is already vegan — no negotiation needed.
-This is your highest-confidence eating option across the whole country, from Bangkok street markets to Chiang Mai suburbs to Phuket's Vegetarian Festival streets.
+Everything on a Jay menu is already vegan with no negotiation required.
+This is the highest-confidence eating system available to vegans across Thailand, from Bangkok street markets to Chiang Mai suburbs to Phuket festival stalls.

-Lotus's, Big C, Tops, and Villa Market stock growing ranges of labelled vegan products.
-Makro warehouse stores carry Jay-certified sauces and plant proteins in bulk — ideal for self-catering.
-At fresh markets, fruit and plain produce are safe.
-Always check individual labels on packaged food — fish sauce appears in crackers, instant noodles, and condiments where you would not expect it.
+Lotus's, Big C, Tops, and Villa Market stock labelled vegan and Jay-certified products.
+Makro warehouse stores carry Jay-certified sauces and plant proteins in bulk.
+Always check individual labels on packaged food: fish sauce appears in crackers, instant noodles, and condiments where you would not expect it.
+Selection varies by branch, so stock up at larger stores before heading to rural areas.

-At Jay restaurants: anything.
-At general Thai restaurants: jasmine rice (khao suay), fresh tropical fruit, and plain steamed vegetables with an explicit no-sauce request are your anchors.
-Avoid curries and soups outside Jay kitchens — shrimp paste is in the base.
-For street food pad thai, use a phrase card specifying no egg, no fish sauce, and no shrimp paste as three separate instructions.
+At Jay restaurants: everything on the menu.
+At general Thai restaurants: jasmine rice (khao suay) and plain steamed vegetables with an explicit no-sauce instruction are your reliable anchors.
+Avoid all curries and soups outside Jay kitchens.
+For street food pad thai, use a written card specifying no egg, no fish sauce, and no shrimp paste as three separate instructions to stand a realistic chance of a vegan outcome.

-Bangkok has one of Asia's strongest dedicated vegan scenes — Chatuchak, Thonglor, Silom, and On Nut all have solid clusters and HappyCow works reliably here.
-Before heading to more remote areas, use Bangkok as a resupply point: stock Jay-certified sauces, snacks, and vegan instant noodles.
-Options thin out significantly in rural regions and on smaller islands.
+Bangkok has one of Asia's strongest dedicated vegan scenes across Chatuchak, Thonglor, Silom, and On Nut.
+HappyCow is reliable and well-maintained here.
+Before heading to rural areas or smaller islands, stock Jay-certified sauces, snacks, and vegan instant noodles.
+Options thin out considerably outside the major cities and wellness-focused islands.

 Know Before You Go